fmorea/no-bootable-device/README.md

 - now you can boot with the other usb

-## IF/WHEN upgrading your kernel
+## Warnings, install customs kernel (linux-surface) cause unbootable state
-I have to read the documentation but running "generate-zbm" in the terminal shoud be necessary after kernel upgrades
+I have to read the documentation and "generate-zbm" in the terminal shoud be necessary after kernel upgrades, but I not guarantee.

+## Todo
+Fix suspension